Role of tensor forces in nuclei: Discussion of the structure of nuclei with mass number based on realistic NN interaction

-Physicists often write that the interaction of nucleons in a nucleus differs from the interaction of free nucleons \cite{9} and, for the convenience of calculations, introduce simpler one-dimensional potentials.
-Such a simplification of realistic internucleon forces can lead to questionable conclusions about the structure of the nucleus.
-In this paper, we used the results of precise calculations of the properties of nuclei with the number of nucleons $A\leq$4, carried out on the basis of realistic internucleon forces, to study the properties of nuclei with the number of nucleons $A>4$.
+Physicists often state that the interaction of nucleons within a nucleus differs from that of free nucleons \cite{9} and, for computational convenience, introduce simpler one-dimensional potentials.
+Such a simplification of realistic internucleon forces may lead to questionable conclusions regarding nuclear structure.
+In the present work, we have utilized the results of precise calculations of the properties of nuclei with mass number \(A \leq 4\), performed on the basis of realistic internucleon forces, to investigate the properties of nuclei with \(A > 4\).

-From Fig.1 it is evident that the interaction of two nucleons occurs in a four-dimensional space.
-The first axis is the distance axis, where the coordinate takes on a continuous series of values from 0 to $\infty$.
-The second axis is the orbital angular momentum axis {\it L}, also from 0 to $\infty$.
-The orbital angular momentum takes on integer values.
-The third axis is the spin axis {\it S}, whose magnitude can take two values: 0 or 1, and the fourth axis is the isospin axis {\it T}, whose magnitude can take the values 0 or 1.
-The interaction of nucleons along all four axes is different, which leads to the contribution of tensor forces.
-Accordingly, the nuclear interaction of nucleons can be described by a rank-4 tensor.
+As can be seen from Fig. 1, the realistic interaction between nucleons depends on four fundamental variables.
+This can be formulated as follows: the interaction between nucleons unfolds within a four-dimensional generalized configuration space.
+The first axis of this space represents the inter-nucleon distance, where the coordinate takes a continuous range of values from \(0\) to \(\infty \).
+The remaining discrete axes govern the quantum states of the system: the second axis is the orbital angular momentum \(L\) (\(0, 1, 2...\)), the third axis is the total spin \(S\) (\(0\) or \(1\)), and the fourth axis is the isospin \(T\) (\(0\) or \(1\)).
+Consequently, nuclear interaction cannot be adequately described within purely spatial or spacetime coordinates.
+Upon the collision or approximation of nucleons, a novel internal configuration space with its own distinct axes of anisotropy is physically manifested.
+It is precisely along these internal axes that the real tensor forces emerge.
+Accordingly, the nuclear interaction of nucleons must be formulated as a non-central tensor interaction operating across these multiple dimensions.
+It is fundamentally impossible to substitute this multi-component tensor interaction with a conventional simplified vector or central potential.